Riskified/magento/README.md

 This extension allows for automatic and/or manual submission of purchase orders to Riskified for fraud review and guarantee.

-If you don't have an existing account, please start by signing up to Riskified [here](https://www.riskified.com) - it's free and takes just a few minutes.
+If you don't have an existing Riskified account, feel free to reach out for a demo and we will follow up with more information: https://www.riskified.com/request-demo/

 ## Features